Thursday, June 27, 2013

 And the best part?

 I think the Lord wants me to stand in the shower of His abundance, too.

 Lord, please remove anything in my life that keeps me from living in an abundance of your grace.
 If it's a sin issue, let me see and help me come free.
 If it's busyness or the distractions, help me order my priorities and time.

 Let me stand, as fully as I can, in the shower of Your goodness.
 Amen.

 I'm excited to share that Rick Hamlin, executive editor of Guideposts magazine and author of 10 Prayers You Can't Live Without, will be sharing the morning message at my church, Wildwood Baptist, on Sunday, June 23rd.
 Services are at 9:00 and 10:30.
 Please come join us.
 You'll surely be inspired!

 Thursday, June 13, 2013

-It happens every summer and every fall - this state of falling apart.
-I'm not sure why.
-Maybe it's the extreme shift of schedule from home-schooling to more free time and then the swing back again.
+It happens every summer and every autumn - this state of falling apart.
+Maybe it's the extreme shift of schedule from homeschooling to free time and then the swing back again.
 I don't know.
 But there's an adjustment period.
 We have to find our beat.
 I wish we could find it in a more peaceful way.

 But that's not where we're at.